cailleach1310/ares-marque-plugin/README.md

 #### monthly_raise_cron
 Per default, the monthly marque raise cron job runs at 1:15 am on the first of each month.
 You can disable the job by replacing the value with '{}'.

-#### monthly_raise_message
-This is the text of the +mail that will be sent to adepts.
-If you change the monthly_raise_amount, make sure to adjust this text accordingly.

-#### monthly_raise_title
-The title of the monthly raise mail for adepts (month will be added), and also for the +job that will created to notify staff.

 #### permissions
-In preparation of future adjustments, the permission: 'manage_marques' has been defined.
+In order to allow non-admin to handle marques in a certain context, the permission: 'manage_marques' has been defined.

 #### shortcuts
 Here is a space where you can define shortcuts for the commands.

-## Uninstallation
-Removing the plugin requires some code fiddling.
-See [Uninstalling Plugins](https://www.aresmush.com/tutorials/code/extras.html#uninstalling-plugins).

 ## Setting Permissions